OSTD 410 Concepts and Theories of Leadership (3) -- ONLINE

 Prerequisite: Senior Status.
 Examines role of public administration in U.S. Historic evolution of public administration.
 Current issues in field: privatization, quotas, affirmative action, whistle-blowing, etc.

 Prerequisite: Senior Status.
 Public budgeting at all levels of government; economic and political aspects of budgeting.
 Features in-class budget simulation.

 PPS 515 Economics of the Public Sector (3)

 Prerequisite: Graduate Student.
-Offered through Department of Public Policy Studies.
+Offered through Department of Political Science.
 Introduction to economics of the public sector.
 Specific issues regarding welfare economics, expenditure programs, and taxation.

 PPS 541 Administrative Law (3)

 Prerequisite: Graduate Student.
-Offered through Department of Public Policy Studies.
+Offered through Department of Political Science.
 Seminar discussions focus on the search for procedural due process in public administration.
 Specific attention is devoted to administrative law doctrines and principles pertaining to rule-making, agency hearings, administrative discretion, damage actions, reviewability, scope of review, and administrative searches and seizures.
 Administrative law cases are thoroughly discussed.

 PST 490 Social Science Research Methods (3) -- ONLINE